thisisqubika/react-native-template/README.md

 ### Option #2: Copy the structure to your project
 If you want to roll on your own and don't want to use this as a template, you can create your own project and then copy the `/src` folder (which has all the code of your application) and update your `index.js`.

-Keep in mind that if you do this, you'll have to **install and link** all dependencies (native, and pure-JS).
+Keep in mind that if you do this, you'll have to **install and link** all dependencies (as well as adding all the necessary native code for each library that requires it).

 ## Folder sturcture
 This template follows a very simple project structure: